Practical AI for SMEs: Reducing Admin Using Your Own Policies

 • Approved sources only: answers are generated from your chosen document set (not random web content).

-• Transparent “Sources used”: users can see demonstrate where the answer came from.
+• Transparent “Sources used”: users can see where the answer came from.

 • Guardrails: if the documents don’t contain the answer, the assistant says so.